 - Add vanilla, sugar, and rum and mix on medium.

 - Add the peanut butter and granola and blend until the desired thickness.

 Pour into a glass and enjoy it.
 Keep in mind that if you are making the peanut punch for children, remove the rum from the recipe!

+I spent a day at the Bourda Market in Georgetown.
 I also had a chance to go to the market with Chef Delven Adams of the Backyard Café.
-He showed me things like:
+He showed me many new fruits to me, such as:

 Guayana fruit: Sapadilla fruit (cut open and ate this one)